 Flat Feet in Infants and Children

 Infants and toddlers are flat footed because their arches are not fully developed.
 Most infants exhibit flat feet, but this is normal since most infants still have baby fat, which hides the arch formation.
 Arches begin to develop when a person reaches childhood, or by the age of 3–5.
 As the child grows and learns to walk, the soft tissues in the foot begin to tighten and form the arch.
 In most cases, the child will grow out of the condition and develop an arch before reaching adolescence.
 It’s important to remember that the muscles, bones, tendons, and ligaments are still in development.
 By the time the child has reached double digits in age, he or she should have developed normal arches.
 Children who complain of pain and have flat feet may suffer from a condition known as tarsal coalition.
 Tarsal coalition occurs when two or more bones in the foot fuse together.
 This causes great pain while walking, and shoes with arches are not helpful and can make the condition worse.

 Flat Feet in Adults

 The condition of flat feet in adults is known as “fallen arches.”
 Not all adults develop flat feet, and some people are more prone to developing the condition than others.
 An obese person puts extra weight on their feet while walking or standing.
 Over time, this can weaken the components that make up the arch and cause the arch to collapse.
 A woman who is pregnant may also suffer from flat feet during her pregnancy.
 The problem with developing flat feet as an adult is that in most cases the changes are permanent, if not bothersome.
 Doctors recommend using custom-made orthotics in shoes to treat the problem.

-Flat feet was once considered a result of poor health, but it has been proven that athletes such as runners, who are in great condition, also suffer from flat feet.
+Flat feet were once considered a result of poor health, but it has been proven that athletes such as runners, who are in great condition, also suffer from flat feet.
 In fact, it’s very common among track runners.